jacebenson/cedar/docs/docs/schema-relations.md

 For the generators, what's important here is that the related models are optional.
 `reportsToId`, `reportsTo`, and `directReports` use Prisma's `?` syntax to indicate that they're optional—not required.
-The Redwood generators may complain or fail if you try to force a requirement here.
+The Cedar generators may complain or fail if you try to force a requirement here.

 It's important because if you're at the top—say you're the President—then you don't have a `reportsTo`, and if you're just an Employee, then you don't have anyone that directly reports to you.